afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

   http://localhost:3000/api/login
 ```

 In case you don't know, the error 500 is a "server-side" error.
 Meaning something has gone wrong in the server.
-It is usually the http way of saying "we do not know what the heck happen".
+It is usually the http way of saying "we do not know what the heck happened".
 Not truly the case though right?
 The problem is that the client (us) provided the wrong username/password combination.
-So how can we configure it so that this request respond with a more suitable code, such as 401 Unauthorized?
+So how can we configure it so that this request responds with a more suitable code, such as 401 Unauthorized?

 #### ErrorHandler

   Enter the....
 ErrorHandler!
-The ErrorHandler is the one responsible for deciding the code to respond and an auxiliar message.
+The ErrorHandler is the one responsible for deciding the code to respond and an auxiliary message.
 It works hand by hand with the ChinchayError to map each error to a given code and message.

   So if we look at the users model we can see the following: